turbot/flowpipe-mod-aws-thrifty/ebs/docs/detect_and_correct_ebs_volumes_using_io1.md

-# Detect & correct EBS volumes using gp2
+# Detect & correct EBS volumes using io1

 ## Overview

-EBS gp2 volumes are more expensive and less performant than gp3 volumes.
+EBS io1 volumes are less reliable than io2 volumes for the same cost.

-This pipeline detects gp2 EBS volumes and then either sends a notification or attempts to perform a predefined corrective action.
+This pipeline detects io1 EBS volumes and then either sends a notification or attempts to perform a predefined corrective action.

 ## Getting Started